kwx4github/vimim/vimim/vimim.rst

 #. [todo] design a way to use cedict.txt as English input
 #. [todo] support "associate" function if it is helpful
 #. [todo] [test] make sure no regression, following each item on manual
-#. [todo] check if it is possible to load datafile from "gvim --remote"
 #. [done] [zi] (1) add 3000 zi sorted by frequency (2) filter zi+number
 #. [done] [sort] add r(reverse) sort for omni popup menu
 #. [done] No PageUp after first Page; No PageDown after last page